-It has a traditional pier which measured 3600 feet and was the second-longest in England until a storm in 1978 left it isolated out at sea.
+It has a traditional pier that measured 3,600 feet and was the second-longest in England until a storm in 1978 left it isolated out at sea.
 Off the coast lie a World War II fort and a wind farm.

 The main landmark in Herne Bay is the Gothic clock tower on the seafront which dates back to when the resort was developed in 1837.